 So where is the gap happening? – in a country where there are close to 60 Banks (many with active rural presence/agent banking), 34 Non-Bank Financial Institutions, 760 Microfinance organizations, 17 Alternative investment companies.
-The challenges evolve from institutional structure not aligned in investment patient/risk capital, infrastructure-wise difficult to go downstream and invest in early stage companies, absence of partnerships and interoperability between different forms of financial institutions.
+The challenges evolve from institutional structure not being aligned in investment patient/risk capital, infrastructure-wise difficult to go downstream and invest in early-stage companies, absence of partnerships, and interoperability between different forms of financial institutions.

-At the very first stage – Governments, NPOs, development partners and foundations (corporate or otherwise) provides the risk capital – which is often can be a grant or can also be done using creative instruments like “revenue or profit sharing (this is a very interesting instrument since this acts as a self-liquidating asset for the investors and at the same time vests them in the growth of the enterprise)” or things like SAFE (“Simple Agreement for Future Equity”) or any instrument that shares risk with the entrepreneur (this is different from an equity investment from a VC which usually ties in exit clauses at the end of 5 years and will come at a later stage).
-This will help the micro-enterprise get things off the ground, experiment and have a longer time period (1.5 to 2 years) to build the business on solid fundamentals.
-Additionally, this also de-risks investment for the next stage and also aligns the enterprise at an early age to think about inclusiveness and impact oriented (accomplishing the foundations, government or grant providing organizations impact goals).
+At the very first stage – Governments, NPOs, development partners, and foundations (corporate or otherwise) provides the risk capital – which is often can be a grantor can also be done using creative instruments like “revenue or profit-sharing (this is a very interesting instrument since this acts as a self-liquidating asset for the investors and at the same time vests them in the growth of the enterprise)” or things like SAFE (“Simple Agreement for Future Equity”) or any instrument that shares risk with the entrepreneur (this is different from equity investment from a VC which usually ties in exit clauses at the end of 5 years and will come at a later stage).
+This will help the micro-enterprise get things off the ground, experiment, and have a longer time period (1.5 to 2 years) to build the business on solid fundamentals.
+Additionally, this also de-risks investment for the next stage and also aligns the enterprise at an early age to think about inclusiveness and impact-oriented (accomplishing the foundations, government, or grant providing organizations impact goals).

-The tricky part is different kinds of investors with different agendas need to work together, some more impact focused while others are commercial in nature, (grant giving organizations vs Impact Investors vs VCs vs Banks).
-Each stage de-risks investments for the next stage and allows the business ecosystem to grow not only in value but also in creating sustainable impact – an organization who at an early stage has developed an impact DNA and best practices is likely to continue that vintage.
-It’s time for philanthropic, impact and commercial capital to work together that will create the next generation of entrepreneurs who are not only building businesses but responsible businesses.
+The tricky part is different kinds of investors with different agendas need to work together, some more impact-focused while others are commercial in nature, (grant-giving organizations vs Impact Investors vs VCs vs Banks).
+Each stage de-risks investments for the next stage and allows the business ecosystem to grow not only in value but also in creating sustainable impact – an organization that at an early stage has developed an impact DNA and best practices are likely to continue that vintage.
+It’s time for philanthropic, impact, and commercial capital to work together that will create the next generation of entrepreneurs who are not only building businesses but responsible businesses.

-Bijon Islam, CEO and Silvia Rozario, Senior Business Consultant at LightCastle Partners, have prepared the write-up.
+Bijon Islam, the CEO, and Silvia Rozario, Senior Business Consultant at LightCastle Partners, have prepared the write-up.
 For further clarifications, contact here: [email protected]